Destination Filters

 • contains: checks whether the field’s value includes the provided substring

-• glob matches: case sensitive, checks whether the value matches provided string
+• glob matches: case sensitive, can accept wildcard characters, checks whether the value matches provided string

 • is (number): checks whether the value is exactly the provided integer